IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 ## Fan Vote and Playlist

-Check out the playlist of all entries here!
-(Coming **very** soon!)
-Make sure to vote for your favorites here!
-(Form will open after the watch party stream - keep an eye on our social media!)
+Want to listen to all the amazing submissions and vote for your favorites?
+Check out our fan vote [here](https://idolfe.st/grandprixvote)!
+The form has all the links for all the songs submitted, and after listening you can vote for up to three of your favorites!

 ## Application

 ~~F﻿ollowing feedback from entrants and last year's judges, some rules have been clarified or changed from last year.
-Please make sure to read **all** of the rules below and then [submit your song here](https://idolfe.st/grandprixapp)!~~
+Please make sure to read **all** of the rules below and then submit your song here!~~

 Applications have closed for 2024!